fandahao17/Raspberry-Pi-DMA-Tutorial/README.md

 ## Mapping Peripherals into Virtual Memory

 The first thing is to get access to the peripherals.
-As memtioned above, peripherals can be accessed by user programs with their *physical address*.
+As mentioned above, peripherals can be accessed by user programs with their *physical address*.
 In order to configure the DMA channel, we need to bring the DMA controller registers into *virtual memory*.

 The way we access these memory-mapped peripherals is to `mmap` them from the `/dev/mem` device, which is an image of main memory.
 I wrapped this procedure in a function, note that I omitted error handling code here for clarity.